Breton Liberation Front: Ideology

+Nevertheless, the FLB was distinguished by its willingness to work together with other separatist organizations.
+It established contact with Basque Euskadi Ta Askatasuna in 1969, and became associated with the Provisional Irish Republican Army around the same time.
+All three groups exchanged intel, and in 1972 some Breton militants received training from ETA in the Pyrenees.
+The FLB also had its combatants trained by the far-left Irish Saor Éire.
+The organization also sought ties with revolutionary Cuba and contacted the Cuban government through Swiss embassy, but Cuba turned the Bretons down as it did not want to sour its relations with France.
+Surprisingly, the party was also allied to the Basque Nationalist Party, despite it being much more moderate than ETA.
+The FLB was also involved in the creation of the far-left Front de libération du Québec.

 History

 Breton Nationalism had been a significant force in the early 20th century through the Breton National Party, but it has been discredited by its association with collaborationism in World War II.
 The FLB represented a new wave of nationalist politics associated with anti-colonialist ideology.
 The group claimed that Brittany was oppressed by France acting as a colonial power.

-Citizens of Brittany, or, Bretons, retain their own national identity including an independent language from that of France, music and other cultural details.
+Citizens of Brittany, or, Bretons, retain their own national identity including an independent language from that of France, music, and other cultural details.
 Bretons are considered an ethnic Celtic group with their roots in Brittonic-speaking people from what is today Devon and Cornwall in Britain.

 The group was linked to surviving members of earlier nationalist groups, notably Yann Goulet, who was operating from Ireland.
-The first known FLB attack occurred in June 1966 when a municipal tax office in Saint-Brieuc was bombed, and a note signed by the FLB claimed that they would continue to carry out a campaign of violence against these "occupying symbols of Brittany."
+The first known FLB attack occurred in June 1966 when a municipal tax office in Saint-Brieuc was bombed, and a note signed by the FLB claimed that they would continue to carry out a campaign of violence against these "occupying symbols of Brittany".

-In the following years, the FLB carried out attacks against administrative structures, such as electrical installations, police barracks and statues—mainly by bombing them.
+In the following years, the FLB carried out attacks against administrative structures, such as electrical installations, police barracks and statues, mainly by bombing them.
 The number of attacks peaked in 1968.
 However, the FLB ensured that no physical injuries or deaths would result from their attacks, which they wished to remain purely symbolic.
 In this they followed the model of the earlier group Gwenn ha du.
 They thus gained a reputation in the international community as the "smiling terrorists."
-There are even reports that the only two known FLB victims during this period were two FLB members themselves, who were killed while trying to defuse a bomb they were afraid may hurt civilians.
+There are even reports that the only two known FLB victims during this period were two FLB members themselves, who were killed while trying to defuse a bomb they were afraid would hurt civilians.

 Factions in the FLB emerged in the early 1970s, leading to the creation of the militant Breton Revolutionary Army (Armée révolutionnaire bretonne, or ARB).
 This group acted separately from the FLB and proved to be the durable faction that still exists today.
 There were several Breton liberation groups that were distinct from the FLB.